MuhammadZakiAhmad/ComputerVisionWork/README.md

 # Muhammad Zaki Ahmad

 Welcome to my GitHub portfolio!
-I am a passionate Computer Vision engineer and AI enthusiast.
-Below are some of my projects that showcase my skills and expertise.
+Below are some of my projects that showcase my skills and expertise in computer vision.

 ---